 In addition, he staunchly opposed capital punishment, in large part due to racial bias in sentencing.
 Greenberg was involved in the 1972 case Furman v.
 Georgia, which resulted in a national moratorium on the death penalty.

 Unfortunately, Greenberg became entangled in racial controversies during his career.
 Some opposed his 1961 appointment by Thurgood Marshall to head the LDF, believing that the position should be filled by an African American attorney.
 Roy Wilkins, then executive director of the NAACP leader, accused Greenberg of trying to downplay the role of black lawyers in the landmark 1954 Brown v.
 Board of Education decision.
 Greenberg called the accusation “an unfortunate mischaracterization.”
 Through these difficulties, however, many black civil rights leaders, including Bayard Rustin, stood by Greenberg and his efforts against racism in the United States.
+Greenberg also made history when he became a member of the predominately African American Alpha Phi Alpha and Sigma Pi Phi fraternities.

 After his tenure at the LDF, Greenberg became a law professor at Columbia, his alma mater.
 In 1989, he was appointed dean of Columbia College, a division of Columbia University.
 Although he stepped down from this position in 1993, he continued teaching at Columbia until 2015.
 At Columbia, he continued his advocacy against segregation in the United States and Europe, where he became involved in helping integrate Roma (Gypsy) people.